-As of March 2021, the CDC has reported that over one hundred million people living in the United States have been vaccinated against COVID-19.
-All three vaccines have been tested through clinical trials and all three were considered safe and effective by the Food and Drug Administration (FDA).
+As of May 2021, the CDC has reported that over hundred million people living in the United States have been vaccinated against COVID-19.
+All three vaccines in the US have been tested through clinical trials and all three were considered safe and effective by the Food and Drug Administration (FDA).

 What if I have allergies?

 Everyone who receives the new COVID-19 vaccine, must be monitored for a minimum of 15 minutes after receiving the new vaccine, regardless of whether or not you have allergies.